 Meanwhile, the ROK continues to pursue the course of gradually softening the American guardianship and disengaging from it.
-In the last few years, the ROK has undertaken numerous steps including research in missile and-as has recently became known nuclear technologies.
+In the last few years, the ROK has undertaken numerous steps nuclear technologies.
 Some of these steps in the international arena demonstrate increasing ROK independence.
 It is obvious that South Korea is trying to ensure its own national security as the Americans reduce their military presence.
 For this reason, such actions by the South Korean government must not cause anxiety on the part of its neighbors-even in the DPRK-because the withdrawal of American troops is the principal condition for establishing normal relations between the two Koreas.